EnergyModelsX/EnergyModelsInvestments.jl/docs/src/how-to/use-emi.md

 ## [Auxiliary functions](@id how_to-use_emi-aux_fun)

 The are several additional functions which are specific for the individual types.
-This functions are either used as example for a simplified interface or alternatively required in `EnergyModelsInvestments`.
+These functions are either used as example for a simplified interface or alternatively required in `EnergyModelsInvestments`.
 The latter requires you to implement methods within your model through multiple dispatch as they are called within `EnergyModelsInvestments`.

 ### [Required methods](@id how_to-use_emi-aux_fun-req_met)